Skip to Content

 Read More about The Celestial Omnibus (Allegory Explained)

-Read More about The Little Prince (Allegory Explained)
+Read More about Lilith (Allegory Explained)

 The Mirror of Simple Souls is a work of Christian mysticism by Marguerite Porete that deals with the workings of Divine Love.
 The book is a dynamic conversation between the personifications of Love, Reason, and Truth.
 The mystic states that she believes there is a sevenfold annihilation of various components of the soul.
 They are …